These cheap beach vacations in the USA include quaint oceanside towns, epic lakeside getaways, and bustling resorts!

-Finding a cheap beach destination in the US is a great way to relax and recharge without spending a ton of money on travel.
+Finding an affordable beach destination in the US is a great way to relax and recharge without spending a ton of money on travel.
 Spanning many geographical locations and climates, the United States has so many incredible beaches to explore that are not only world-class but great for every style and budget.

 With these budget-friendly beach destinations, you can enjoy sun-kissed sandy beaches and have none of the money stress.
-Here are 15 affordable beach destinations in the USA!
+Here are 15 affordable beach vacations in the USA!

 San Juan, Puerto Rico

 The capital of US territory Puerto Rico is perfect if you’re craving a Caribbean vacation – it’s home to beautiful beaches and US citizens don’t need a passport to visit.
 Plus, San Juan is a hotbed of culture, history, and food if you’re looking for a beach vacation with a ton of activities and experiences.

 The beaches here hold a little something for everyone, with Atlantic Beach being popular with the LGBTQIA+ community, Condado beach perfect for people watching, and Isla Verde Beach a favorite among watersports lovers.

 Where to Stay in San Juan, Puerto Rico

 Read more: Where to Stay in San Juan, Puerto Rico

 When you think of Alabama, do you think of gorgeous beaches with a ton of fun coastal activities?
 Well, you should!
 Alabama, especially the city of Gulf Shores, is a great budget-friendly beach destination that offers a ton of activities and serene sand to relax on.